 Trialling for a position in the Institute

-Each year, boys who are accepted into Sacred Heart College can apply for a position in the Institute.
+Each year students can trial for a position in the Institute.
 The main part of the selection process involves a sport-specific skills assessment.
 These will be undertaken by Sacred Heart College staff involved with the Sports Institute, and a selection of outside coaches.
-There may also involve some fitness testing.
-Only students with a high level of competency in their chosen sport should apply.
+Trials will also involve some fitness testing.
+Only students with a high level of competency in their chosen sport should trial.